ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/system.rst

     Default=3
     Set the random number luxury level.

+**MERCENNETWIST**
+    Default=.false.

+    Use the Mercenne Twister random number generator.
+This is about 10 times faster than Ranlux.
+It can be used for FCIMC parallel calculations.

 **BANDGAP**
     Perform calculations for systems containing NEL, NEL+1, and NEL-1 electrons and extract the band gap energy.